| | |

 Availability: Usually ships within 24 hours-To order or for more

-Dr. Cyril Wecht was asked to evaluate the autopsy Clark County Chief
+information, click on book cover to the right! | | | Dr. Cyril Wecht was asked to evaluate the autopsy Clark County Chief

 Medical Examiner Larry Simms performed on Ted Binion.
 "He did a good,